aws-samples/cloudfront-cognito-login/README.md

 ```

 ## How to redirect to your own website
 This solution includes an example angular static website, hosted in s3 behind cloudfront.
-The website code is stored under `static-site`.
+The website code is stored under `cloudfront-cognito-stack/static-site`.
 If you want to use your own code, you need to do a few things:
-* Within Makefile, edit the website path and any build commands needed.
+* Within BuildAndDeploy scripts, edit the website path and any build commands needed.

-* Within `lib/json_schema_validator-stack.ts`, you will need to edit the `s3deploy.BucketDeployment` source to be where your website compiled code lives.
+* Within `cloudfront-cognito-stack/lib/InfrastructureStack.ts`, you will need to edit the `s3deploy.BucketDeployment` source to be where your website compiled code lives.
 There are comments within this file that specify how to do this.
-## Useful commands for local development

-* `npm run build`   compile typescript to js
-* `npm run watch`   watch for changes and compile
-* `npm run test`    perform the jest unit tests
-* `cdk deploy`      deploy this stack to your default AWS account/region
-* `cdk diff`        compare deployed stack with current state
-* `cdk synth`       emits the synthesized CloudFormation template